 Most of the girls in this rescue are from Chitwan’s Padampur village.
 Padampur suffers from incredibly high unemployment rates and severe poverty — vulnerabilities that are known to be key factors contributing to human trafficking.
 Fortunately, in Padampur, there is a social activist named Budhi Maya Ghale.
 She started an NGO in the village and was a key resource for the raid in March.
-She helped PRC trace the missing girls and, most importantly, contact their families.
+She also helped our partner staff trace the missing girls and, most importantly, contact their families.

 3 Precious Lives Saved